 Four levers in the operator's cab control the boom functions.
-See Figure 3-1.
-These levers are connected to the main control valves by hydraulic pilot lines.
-The function of each control is shown in Figure 3-31.
+See Figure 3-40.
+These levers are connected directly to the main control valves.

 When operating each control, press the accelerator pedal to increase engine speed to maximum RPM.
 Slowly move the control lever.
 The further the control lever is moved the faster the function will operate.
 To stop function movement, move the control lever to the neutral position, then lower the engine speed to idle.